turri21/SuperCassetteVision_Senhor/Readme.md

 ## Known issues
-Pressing the PAUSE button hangs the ROM, because the audio chip is not yet implemented.
-Hence, the button has been disabled for now.

 Video: Visual glitches, due to games changing sprite data mid-frame, are especially notable in scrollers like Wheelie Racer.
 This is an expected (albeit undesired) behavior of the current design of the render engine.
 Fixing this issue will require better knowledge of the actual render engine in the Epoch TV-1 VDC.